nfourniol/whereismyvm/README.md

 ```

 **Security** :
-- ESXi users must have only read access
+- ESXi users must have read only access
+- Proxmox users must have read only access
 - ```chmod 660 hypervisor.yaml```
-- if you fork this project be sure your .gitignore file contains *.env, *.yaml, *.yml (we don't want our password to be shared)
+- if you fork this project be sure your .gitignore file contains *.env, config.yaml, hypervisor.yml (we don't want our password to be shared)

+## How to manage other hypervisors than ESXi and Proxmox

+***Currently compatible with VMWare and Proxmox, but you can easily implement solutions for other kind of hypervisors***, just by using esxi.py or proxmox.py as a template.

+And then modify the factory method getHypervisorService to return the new implemented hypervisor service.

 ## config.yaml
 In the root folder, a 'config.yaml' file should be created by using the 'config.yaml.sample' file as a template.